Definition of Classified Balance Sheet

 Explanation

-The financial statements shall be prepared in such a manner that they provide a true and fair view of the business’s financial affairs to the users of the statement.
-To achieve this objective, the financial statements are usually prepared in such a manner that each of the broad headings of assets, liabilities, and equity is further classified into a number of meaningful sub-headings.
+The financial statements shall be prepared to provide a true and fair view of the business’s financial affairs to the users of the statement.
+To achieve this objective, the financial statements are usually prepared so that each of the broad headings of assets, liabilities, and equity is further classified into a number of meaningful sub-headings.

-The management has to decide what type of classification it wants to apply to the headings since there are no set of subcategories that have been prescribed, nor there is any limit on the number of sub-headings that are to be created under each heading.
+The management has to decide what type of classification it wants to apply to the headings since no subcategories have been prescribed, nor is there any limit on the number of sub-headings to be created under each title.
 However, it is important to first classify the assets and liabilities and current and non-current as a bare minimum.
 Further, accounting standards may prescribe minimum reporting line items.

 Objectives of Classified Balance Sheet